Elena Thomas Faulkner

 Mark Splaine, MD, MS

-Splaine is director of education at Community Health Center, Inc.'s Weitzman Institute with responsibility for contributing to and helping to coordinate all its educational activities.
+Splaine is a consultant at Community Health Center, Inc.'s Weitzman Institute with responsibility for contributing to and helping to coordinate all its educational activities.
 This involves work with faculty, program managers, and students.
 In addition, Splaine is leading the development of Weitzman’s portfolio of online educational offerings.
 Before joining CHC, Splaine worked as an independent consultant in healthcare quality education and measurement for EduHealth LLC as its managing director.
 Prior to that role, he was an associate professor at The Dartmouth Institute for Health Policy and Clinical Practice and in the Department of Community and Family Medicine at the Geisel School of Medicine at Dartmouth.
 Splaine has been a teacher of health professionals for over 20 years.
 He is professionally trained as a general internal medicine physician and practiced primary care for 16 years.
 He received his bachelor’s degree in biochemical sciences from Harvard College, his master's degree from Dartmouth Medical School, and his master's degree in the evaluative clinical sciences from Dartmouth College.

 Hynes is Communications and Technology Manager for NIMAA.
 He first started programming computers in the late '60s has been active in online communities and education since the 1970s.
 He helped write social media software for Gov. Howard Dean’s 2004 Presidential bid.
 He joined Community Health Center, Inc in 2010 where he works as a Communications Manager for Community Health Center.
 He is currently working on a Masters of Divinity degree at Church Divinity School of the Pacific.